DiscordBM/DiscordBM/README.md

 .package(url: "https://github.com/MahdiBM/DiscordBM", from: "1.0.0-beta.1"),
 ```

-Include `"DiscordBM"` as a dependency for your targets:
+Include `DiscordBM` as a dependency for your targets:

 ```swift
 .target(name: "<target>", dependencies: [